 Chances are that if you are reading this article, you are looking for a vein doctor.
-You might be doing this because your GP or family doctor has noticed symptoms of vein disease and has recommended that you see a specialist.
-Alternatively, you may already have varicose veins, and you have decided to look into Phoenix vein treatment options.
+You might be doing this because your GP or family doctor noticed symptoms of vein disease and recommended that you see a specialist.
+Or, you may already have varicose veins, and have realized that it's time to look into Phoenix vein treatment options.
 Whatever your reason, in this article we'll try to help by offering a few tips about what you should be looking for in a vein doctor.

 Naturally, you should look into the doctor's education and certifications

-Venous medicine is a very specialized field, and it takes many years of advanced training to become a good vein doctor.
-The Phoenix vein specialists you choose should therefore be board certified in vascular medicine, cardiology, or interventional radiology, because the diagnosis and treatment of vein diseases requires skills that are not part of a standard medical education.
+Venous medicine is a very specialized field, and it takes years of advanced training to become a good vein doctor.
+The Phoenix vein specialists you choose should therefore be board certified in vascular medicine, cardiology, or interventional radiology.
+This is important because the diagnosis and treatment of vein diseases requires skills that are sometimes overlooked or not included in a traditional medical education.

-This is important because most vein disease treatment these days is performed in the vein doctor's offices.
-So the Arizona vein treatment center you choose should have all the advanced, state-of-the-art diagnostic and treatment equipment you need onsite, so that you never have to go elsewhere for the treatments they need.
+This is critical because most vein disease treatments these days are performed in the vein doctor's offices, not in a hospital.
+The Arizona vein treatment center you select should have all the advanced, diagnostic and treatment equipment you need onsite, so that you don’t have to go elsewhere for the treatments you need.

 But the most important quality to look for in a vein doctor may surprise you

-Finally – and this quality is really a subset of having good communication skills – a good vein doctor should make you feel comfortable in his or her care.
-They should pay attention to your concerns and answer your questions in such a way that you never doubt for a moment that you are "in good hands."
+Finally, a great vein doctor should make you feel comfortable in his or her care.
+The doctor should pay attention to your concerns and answer your questions in such a way that you never doubt for a moment that you are "in good hands."